now-its-dark/SYXPYX/README.md

 Current Status

 The tool is in a pretty stable alpha state (oxymoron?!)— it supports SC-55, XG (Display:Bitmap) and TG300 (virtually the same as XG, with a different address and using Roland checksum), but not the memory pages used by the 88 Pro, or the fancier displays on the NS5X series or the SC8850.
 I've made an effort to squash any bugs that appeared, so it is generally usable, within the limits of the current featureset.
+I got a lot of help from LLMs to make it, as my experience with Godot is limited rn, but the code is structured in a pretty modular way.

 Limitations / High-priority features that it lacks at the moment